 - What is the marking on a Load line?

 - What are the different types of Load Lines?

 Purpose and Necessity of Load Lines

-A vessel should be having sufficient freeboard at all times, any exceptions made will result in insufficient stability and excessive stress on the ship’s hull.
-This is where load lines play an important role, as it makes the task of detecting whether the vessel is over-loaded and it’s freeboard tremendously easy and effortless.
+A vessel should have sufficient freeboard at all times.
+Any exceptions will result in insufficient stability and excessive stress on the ship’s hull.
+This is where load-lines play an essential role, detecting whether the vessel is overloaded and its freeboard tremendously effortless.

-For example, A vessel sailing in Winter on North Atlantic Ocean will have a greater freeboard than on a voyage in Tropical Zones and Fresh waters.
+For example, A vessel sailing in Winter on North Atlantic Ocean will have a greater freeboard than on a voyage in Tropical Zones and Freshwaters.

-F – Fresh Water:- It is the summer fresh water load line.
+F – Fresh Water:- It is the summer freshwater load line.
 The distance between S and F is the Fresh Water Allowance (FWA).

 Timber Load Line Markings

 Ships engaged in the timber deck cargo trade must have a unique set of Load lines known as the Timber Load Lines.
 Such vessels shall comply with the Code of Safe Practices for Ships Carrying Timber Deck Cargo in construction and other requirements obtaining greater reserve buoyancy and lesser summer freeboard.

 Timber cargo vessels will have a second set of Load Lines marked like the standard load lines positioned 540mm above the centre loading disc.